-The recoverable amount of the CGU was based on a calculation of value in use which requires management to make assumptions about the future including budgeted sales, gross profit ratio and growth rates and to determine an appropriate market discount rate.
+The recoverable amount of the agriproducts business segment assets was based on a calculation of value in use which requires management to make assumptions about the future including budgeted sales, gross profit ratio and growth rates and to determine an appropriate market discount rate.
 These estimates require significant management judgement.